 Grant related expenditures incurred in advance of receipt of grant funds result in the recording of receivables and revenue.
 Grants not externally restricted and utilized to finance operations are identified as nonoperating revenue.
 Grants externally restricted for nonoperating purposes are recorded as contributed capital and identified as grants-in-aid.
-The District was not awarded any grants in the current year.
+The District was awarded a local grant in the current year.